 We refer to organic growth as the process by which a company enters a new business on its own—hiring, creation of a new project or business unit, repurposing an existing business unit, etc. If we think of the new business as possessing its own value chain, the goal of organic growth is to build up the resources and capabilities that this value chain entails, without recourse to other firms.

 The choice of organic vs. inorganic growth is distinct from the traditional “make or buy” analysis, refers to a choice between making a product or service internally (and assumes that you have the capability to do this) or procuring it from an external supplier (who is also capable of producing the product or service, but at a different cost).
-This depends on a comparison of transaction costs and production cost differences (Chapter 9).
+This depends on a comparison of transaction costs and production cost differences (Section 9).
 Organic vs. inorganic growth refers to the choice between developing resources and capabilities needed to deliver a product or service to customers internally from scratch, or using external relationships to access such capabilities.
 The right analogy here is “build or buy”.

 Comparing synergies and cost of entry for organic vs. inorganic growth modes

-The diversification test we discussed in Chapter 4 required that Vm(AB) – Cm(B) > V(A), where V(A) is the standalone value of business A, Vm(AB) is the value of jointly operating both business A and B, under diversification mode m and Cm(B) is the cost of entering business B through governance mode m.
-In chapter 5 we discussed how Vm(AB) and Cm(B) vary for different inorganic growth modes.
+The diversification test we discussed in Section 4 required that Vm(AB) – Cm(B) > V(A), where V(A) is the standalone net present value of business A, Vm(AB) is the net present value of jointly operating both business A and B, under diversification mode m and Cm(B) is the cost of entering business B through governance mode m.
+In section 5 we discussed how Vm(AB) and Cm(B) vary for different inorganic growth modes.
 Here we analyze the conditions under which Vm(AB) and Cm(B) will increase or decrease for organic growth, also relative to that for external growth modes.

 Synergies under organic growth are similar to those under M&A